 - It can complement Digital India Mission by helping in the big data analysis which is not possible without using AI.

-- Targeted delivery of services, schemes, and subsidy can be further fine-tuned.
+- Targeted delivery of services, schemes, and subsidies can be further fine-tuned.

 - Smart border surveillance and monitoring to enhance security infrastructure.

 - Weather forecasting models may become proactive and therefore preplanning for any future mishaps such as floods, and droughts and therefore addressing the farming crisis, farmer’s suicide, crop losses etc.